christinetai/Blog/index.md

 ##### Notes
 > Can subsitute honey for sugar
->
-> I used around 1/2 cup sugar
+> > I used around 1/2 cup sugar
+> The more zucchini or bananas you add, the less milk you need to add
 > > Can just use water instead of milk
-> The more zucchini or bananas you add, the less liquid you need to add

 #### DIRECTIONS
 1. Preheat oven to 350 degrees.
 Lightly coat 12 standard muffin cups with cooking spray.